artefactual/archivematica-docs/user-manual/transfer/transfer.rst

    :alt: A transfer containing a metadata subdirectory, which contains a metadata.csv and rights.csv file

-For more information about importing metadata into Archivematica, including how to structure the metadata and rights CSV files so that the contents can be transposed into the METS, see :ref:`Import metadata <import-metadata>`.
+For more information about importing metadata into Archivematica, including how to structure the metadata and rights CSV files or event XML file so that the contents can be transposed into the AIP METS, see :ref:`Import metadata <import-metadata>`.

 Adding metadata to a bag
 ++++++++++++++++++++++++